What is it like to visit St. Michael's?

 You can simply come and enjoy the service, anytime.
 There is never a need to participate.
 For instance, you can simply:

-- Absorb the silence and reverence of our prayers.
+Absorb and participate in the reverence of our prayers.

 There is no "required" or "right" way to be present at our church: